 The status of short-beaked common dolphins in Californian waters relative to OSP is not known.
-The observed increase in abundance of this species off California over the last decade probably reflects a distributional shift (Anganuzzi et al. 1993; Barlow 1995; Forney et al. 1995; Forney and Barlow 1998), rather than an overall population increase due to growth.
+The observed increase in abundance of this species off California probably reflects a distributional shift (Anganuzzi et al. 1993; Barlow 1995; Forney et al. 1995; Forney and Barlow 1998), rather than an overall population increase due to growth.
 No habitat issues are known to be of concern for this species.
 They are not listed as "threatened" or "endangered" under the Endangered Species Act nor as "depleted" under the MMPA.
-Including driftnet mortality only for years after implementation of the Take Reduction Plan (1997-98), the average annual human-caused mortality in 1994-98 (79 animals) is estimated to be less than the PBR (3,188), and therefore they are not classified as a "strategic" stock under the MMPA.
+The average annual human-caused mortality in 2000-2004 (59 animals) is estimated to be less than the PBR (3,927), and therefore they are not classified as a "strategic" stock under the MMPA.
 The total estimated fishery mortality and injury for short-beaked common dolphins is less than 10% of the calculated PBR and, therefore, can be considered to be insignificant and approaching zero mortality and serious injury rate.